FaTe0008/Cassandra/README.md

 it is also a chatbot .
 You can ask it questions

 if you want to search up for anything just use the voice command , 'search for '

+INSTALLING CASSANDRA :

+  open command prompt and type the following command : 'git clone https://github.com/FaTe0008/Cassandra.git'

+  the change the directory to the location where you installed